pvavra/temp-ipsy/docs/cluster/cecile/data.md

 ## How to create a project on Cecile

-As mentioned in the research planning section, we adopt a specific project workflow, please follow the next steps to create a project:
+As mentioned in the research planning section, we adopt a specific project workflow, please follow carefully the next steps to create a project:

 As a first step, you need to fill in a **questionnaire** about your project, this needs to be done on Cecile:
-Go to your `home` on Cecile, on the command line type the following command and then press ENTER:
+Go to your `home` on Cecile, on the command line type the following command and then press enter:

     ```bash
     $ ./run_quest